My E-mail address

 I had trained as a Panel Beater in the 70’s but hadn’t worked in the trade for over 20 years.
 The skills were still there and I had the enthusiasm to do a minor restoration or repaint.
 The wheelchair does make it a bit more difficult to handle some of the large, heavy or awkward work but I could still handle most of it - although generally at a reduced pace

-The final decision to undertake a restoration was made when a good friend put up his hand to help with the more difficult aspects of the work.
+Mal hard at work posing for the cameraThe final decision to undertake a restoration was made when a good friend put up his hand to help with the more difficult aspects of the work.
 Malcolm is a car and motorcycle enthusiast and he saw his involvement in this project as his way of “owning” a classic Jaguar restoration.
-He has completed a magnificent restoration of a 70’s Suzuki motorcycle and is currently restoring a Norton Comando.
+He completed magnificent restorations on a 70’s Suzuki motorcycle and a Norton Comando, so he was an experienced restorer.
 I must admit that without Malcolm’s help the Jag restoration would not have been possible.

-First of all I purchased and restored a Jaguar XJC V12 and after gaining experience of Jaguars with this magnificent car I decided to take the plunge and obtain my long dreamed of car - an E-Type Jaguar.
+Before the E-Type I purchased and restored a Jaguar XJC V12 and after gaining experience of Jaguars with this magnificent car I decided to take the plunge and obtain my long dreamed of car - an E-Type Jaguar.

-So there you have a bit of background on me.
 I hope your visit to this site is informative and entertaining.
 Feel free to E-mail me with any comments, suggestions or questions.

-Don Lewis Proud Jaguar E-Type owner & restorer
+Proud Jaguar E-Type owner & restorer